timescale/tiger-linear-mcp-server/README.md

 ### Testing

-The MCP Inspector is very handy.
+The MCP Inspector is a very handy to exercise the MCP server from a web-based UI.

 ```bash
 npx @modelcontextprotocol/inspector